 The Fund takes an opportunistic approach across global credit markets and seeks to take advantage of PIMCO's deep resources across the capital structure and liquidity spectrum in global credit markets.
 The Fund's investment strategies are designed to use the global credit opportunity set to generate attractive income, while maintaining diversification and limiting interest rate risk.
-The Fund focuses on what PIMCO considers to be "bend but don't break" credits with cash flow resilience across a wide range of economic scenarios.
-The Fund also seeks to utilize financing prudently, including when, in PIMCO's view, market conditions are favourable.
+The Fund focusses on what PIMCO considers to be "bend but don't break" credits with cash flow resilience across a wide range of economic scenarios.
+The Fund also seeks to utilize financing prudently, including while, in PIMCO's view, borrowing costs are historically attractive.